 If you write for a living, you probably take an interest in the development of AI-fuelled writing tools.
-Recently, I’ve had the chance (thanks, UX Writing Hub!) to try out the GPT-3-based AI copywriting tool Jarvis.
-The article you’re reading and my previous two (What is UX writing and Microcopy in a nutshell) were all written with the help of Jarvis.
+Recently, I’ve had the chance (thanks, UX Writing Hub!) to try out the GPT-3-based AI copywriting tool Jasper.ai (formerly Jarvis).
+The article you’re reading and my previous two (What is UX writing and Microcopy in a nutshell) were all written with the help of Jasper.
 Using AI to write is not at all what I expected, so I thought I’d share my impressions so far.
 But before we jump in, let’s quickly look at what AI writing is.

 What is AI copywriting?

 AI copywriting refers to automatically generated text, created with the help of artificial intelligence.
 AI copywriting tools use natural language processing and machine learning to produce copy that sounds as human as possible.
 This technology has made mahoosive progress in recent years.
 It’s clearly worth paying attention to what’s going on 👀

 Does the recent progress in AI mean that writers are doomed?
 A quick Google search brings up tons of articles based around the question, “will AI replace copywriters?”
 The answer varies from “no way” to “of course”, with some taking a middle stance (“yes but not for a long time” or “maybe for some types of writing”).

 Personally, I’d say that a more relevant question at the moment is “how can AI help us to write faster and better?”
 The future won’t be written just by robots or just by humans, but by both.
 The best way forward must be a collaboration, not a competition.

 If you use Grammarly, the Hemingway Editor or Wordtune, you have already been introduced to the world of AI-fuelled writing.
 These tools help you improve the spelling, grammar, punctuation, readability and tone of a sentence or block of text.